bimsonz/rabbitmq/rabbitmq_example/README.md

 ## Example RabbitMQ module

-This module shows the integration of the rabbitmq module in a custom form.
+This module shows an example implementation of the integration between the RabbitMQ module and the form system.

+### Install
+To enable RabbitMQ within the `ExampleForm` you need set the example queue to use the RabbitMQ queue factory service.

-You need to add this to your `settings.php`
+Adding the following code to your `settings.php` file

-    $settings['queue_service_queue1'] = 'queue.rabbitmq';
+    $settings['queue_service_rabbitmq_example_queue'] = 'queue.rabbitmq';

-to make sure that `queue1` will use a rabbit message queue rather than the default database queue.
+will ensure that `rabbitmq_example_queue` uses a rabbit message queue rather than the default database queue.

-Now, make sure RabbitMQ is running in the background and go to
+Check your RabbitMQ instance is running on the host you defined as part of the set up in the RabbitMQ module.

+Navigate to:

     /rabbitmq_example

+and enter and email address into the form.

-to submit an email address to the queue.
+Submitting will send your data to the `rabbitmq_example_queue` queue.